 As a responsible driver, you likely try to do everything you can to avoid a traffic accident.
 Unfortunately, sometimes even the most careful drivers become the victims of an auto accident.
 Whether this is your first car accident or your fifth, it is natural to be a bit overwhelmed by the feelings running through your mind.
-If you find yourself overcome with worry, take a few seconds to gather your thoughts and then follow the ten steps below.
+After car accident, If you find yourself overcome with worry, take a few seconds to gather your thoughts and then follow the ten steps below.

 STEP ONE: IF YOUR INJURY IS SERIOUS, CALL 911 RIGHT AWAY.
 DO NOT TRY TO MOVE.